DAK404/Mosaic/Readme.txt

 - Small size of program, memory footprint and high performance
 - Easy and quick setup
 - Built in Help Viewer
+- Text Editor
+- Dynamic loading of required modules
+- Unified builds to provide a seamless experience irrespective of platform
 - Secure sessions which include the option of exporting the session to a log file, stored with a password.